uwayss/logwayss/specification.md

   - **Relationships**: parent/child, references, threads (for conversations), and collections.
   - **Indices**: timestamps, type, device_id, and tags (via FTS5) for efficient queries.

+- **Entry Validation**: All cores enforce strict validation of entry fields:
+  - Entry types are restricted to: `text`, `markdown`, `metrics`, `media_ref`, `event`, `log`
+  - Maximum of 20 tags per entry, with each tag limited to 50 characters
+  - Source field limited to 50 characters
+  - Device ID limited to 100 characters
+  - Meta fields validated for correct types and values where applicable
+  - Payload is required and cannot be empty

 ### 6.2 Storage Strategy